 A word of comfort also for Paul Stoddart, the owner of Minardi, who in recent days has tried to run his cars that do not comply with the regulations.

-The last thought, before going to the race wall to see Alonso and Fisichella at work, took to the track:
+The last thought, before going to the pit wall to see Alonso and Fisichella at work, took to the track:

 "Ferrari in crisis?
 No kidding.
-It hasn't suddenly become slow.
-Maybe it has lost some of its advantage, but it is still strong.
+They haven’t suddenly become slow.
+Maybe they have lost some of their advantage, but they are still strong.
 That's for sure".

-'Very, very well.
+“Very, very well.
 I'm very happy: it's the best single-seater I've ever driven.
 I've never gone so fast in pre-season.
 We got the best times on all the tracks.
-The confrontation with the rivals went great and the long runs (the race simulations, ed) ended very well.
+In comparison with our rivals, we did great and the long runs (the race simulations, ed) ended very well.
 In two days in Barcelona, we managed 254 laps".

 Is this a winning car?